Maryam-Sayadi/bioinformatics-workbook/dataAnalysis/Metagenomics/MetagenomicsP1.md

 ### Data sets in this tutorial

-The data set for this tutorial is from derived  from  untreated Arabidopsis thaliana roots(83 bp, SRA entry SRR420813).
-The data has been used [to evaluate read trimming effects on Illumina NGS data analysis](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0085024).
+The data set for this tutorial is from a mock viral community from [Adam Rivers' tutorial page](https://usda-ars-gbru.github.io/Microbiome-workshop/tutorials/metagenomics/).
+The data file can be downloaded from [here](https://usda-ars-gbru.github.io/Microbiome-workshop/assets/metagenome/10142.1.149555.ATGTC.subset_500k.fastq.gz).

 Many of the initial processing steps in metagenomics are quite computationally intensive.
 For this reason, it is recommended that you use computer clusters through out this tutorial.

 ### Connecting to computer cluster